Hercules's Dog Discovers Purple Dye

 Hercules's Dog Discovers Purple Dye or The Discovery of Purple by Hercules's Dog is an oil painting by Flemish artist Peter Paul Rubens painted circa 1636, towards the end of his career.
 It depicts the mythical discovery of Tyrian purple by Hercules and his dog, and was one of dozens of oil on panel sketches made by Rubens for the decoration of the Torre de la Parada in Spain.
-A completed painting based on Rubens's sketch was made by Theodoor van Thulden in 1636–1638, and is now held by the Prado Museum.
+A completed painting based on Rubens's sketch was made by Theodoor van Thulden in 1636–1638, and is now held at the Museum of Fine Arts in A Coruña, Spain.